This is the "real-world" companion article to Breast Insignia - Regulations, which is written "in-universe" and strongly recommended as a first read.

 We assume that the Nurse Corps must have superintendent or director positions into which senior nurses can be promoted at Starfleet Command, but in terms of shipboard service, it makes utter sense that the thrust of Starfleet would not be to train nurses fully as commissioned officers, but to give the best medical personnel the education they need to serve onboard a Starship and get them into the sick bays promptly.

-This section was little more than a footnote, as pilot episodes are the production equivalent of a "shakedown cruise", and significant format changes are still to be expected if the production is picked up.
+This section was little more than a footnote, as pilot episodes are the production equivalent of a "shakedown cruise", and significant format changes are still to be expected if a series is picked up.
 Furthermore, the focus of these articles is upon TOS-era uniforms, not Cage/WNMHGB-era uniforms.

 Nonetheless, I wanted to give some in-universe acknowledgement to the numerous combinations of Division colours and patches seen in footage from “The Cage” [0x01] (via “The Menagerie, Part I” [1x15] & “The Menagerie, Part II” [1x16]) and in “Where No Man Has Gone Before” [1x01].
 These were shown in TOS Season 1, yet filmed prior to the start of regular production, after which more consistency could be expected.

-Additionally, Spock's observed changes from a Sciences uniform (1st pilot), to a Command uniform (2nd pilot), then back to a Sciences uniform for the remainder of the series were well worth addressing in some manner.
+Additionally, Spock as first officer changing from a Command uniform (2nd pilot) back to a Sciences uniform for the remainder of the series was well worth addressing in some manner.

 Frontier Guard - The "Other" Insignia

 The most astute viewers have by this time asked: "What about these?"